 Final mock-ups.
 That’s when you see your baby come to life.
 After you’ve vetted the solution through your user and you’ve carefully gone through the prototyping, you’re ready to begin the high-fidelity design.

 This one should resemble your final product as much as it’s possible – when it is coded and implemented.
 These designs will be serving as the blueprint as well as the guidance for your development team.

 Naturally, there are many types of product design but we can sum them up in three separate categories.
 These are:

-Let’s have a simple grocery store as an example of a system design.
-The grocery store is just one of many solutions which are built on the model of exchanging fiat currency for goods.
+Let’s have a simple grocery store as an example of system design.
+The grocery store is just one of many solutions that are built on the model of exchanging fiat currency for goods.

 This is a system which, in its essence, provides value by offering your users with a broad selection of products in exchange for a pre-determined amount of money.

 But here comes the catch.
 You know how when you’re in a larger grocery store, each aisle has its own designation?
 For instance, there’s an alcohol aisle, a milk aisle, a meat aisle, and so forth.
 That’s what designers like to refer to as information architecture.
 It’s applicable in each product, regardless of what it is.